 A lot of young people aspire to be entrepreneurs as their first job, what do you think of this and what advice would you give them?

 Ideas are one thing, anyone can have ideas but sometimes the most difficult part for young entrepreneurs is the funding.
 They have the ideas and energy but they don’t have the funds to start off with.
 People like us who are already experienced in the job and have savings, start off with our savings.
 Younger entrepreneurs should work closely with organisations that can provide funding, seeding money.
-Work closely with organisations like MAGIC who can support you.
+Work closely with organisations like MaGIC or CRADLE who can support you.
 You must have a prototype to prove that your idea has potential in order to be awarded seeding funds.
 In Malaysia there are so many different organisations that can support your idea, some support you during the initial stages of building the product while others support you financially once your product is completed.
-If you are a person focused on the business aspects of an organisation and you don’t have the technical know how but you want to build a technical startup you must find the right CTO, the right co-founder that can support the technical aspects.
+If you are a person focused on the business aspects of an organisation and you don’t have the technical know how but you want to build a technical Startup you must find the right CTO, the right co-founder that can support the technical aspects.
 This is a good combination to have in building a company, you can’t do it alone or without either aspect.
 Building a connection and finding the right co-founder is also very important, it is like a marriage.

 Where do you see yourself in 5 years time?